 - 2.1 Capital expenditure is expenditure to acquire, improve, upgrade or extend the life of an asset, such as land and buildings, roads infrastructure, vehicles and equipment.
 The council sets de minimis levels below which expenditure will not be accounted for as capital.
-The current levels are: - Land and buildings, council houses, surplus assets (valued at current value) - £20,000 - Infrastructure, vehicles, equipment, community assets (valued at historic cost) - £6,000 - 2.2 Much capital expenditure requires a lead-in time to ensure that relevant legal conditions are met, eg planning permission is in place; for project design, and for procurement.
+The current levels are: - Land and buildings, council houses, surplus assets (valued at current value) -£20,000

+- Infrastructure, vehicles, equipment, community assets (valued at historic cost) -£6,000 - 2.2 Much capital expenditure requires a lead-in time to ensure that relevant legal conditions are met, e.g. planning permission is in place; for project design, and for procurement.
 Capital expenditure therefore requires a longer planning time-frame than revenue expenditure.
-The Council therefore prepares and annually updates a ten year capital programme.

-- 2.3 Due to the short-term nature of council funding settlements from Scottish Government, only the early years of the plan are submitted to the Council for approval.
+The Council therefore prepares and annually updates an indicative ten year capital programme to facilitate future planning. - 2.3 Due to the short-term nature of Council funding settlements from Scottish Government, only the first year of the plan is submitted to the Council for approval.
 However, the full ten year plan is approved as indicative of the Council's intentions. - 2.4 Currently all of the Council's planned capital expenditure is operational; none is for commercial or purely income generating purposes.